 Theme Domain Indicators

-Housing Diversity Housing Choice Housing affordability
+Housing affordability

-Dwelling structure
+Housing Diversity Dwelling structure

 Household structure

 Housing Affordability

 Housing satisfies the essential needs of people for shelter, security and privacy.
 Shelter is recognised throughout the world as a basic human right.
 The adequacy or otherwise of housing is an important component of individual wellbeing.
 Housing also has great significance in the national economy, with its influence on investment levels, interest rates, building activity and employment.
 Affordability of housing will affect choice of location, access to employment, education, essential services and proximity to social and family networks (Onkaparinga, 2000).